 NORTH COAST LINES / NORTH COAST TRANSPORTATION COMPANY This company’s history starts in Seattle, Washington, with Stone & Webster Management Company, which was founded in Boston by engineer-entrepreneurs Charles A. Stone and Edwin S. Webster.
 By 1899 Stone & Webster’s subsidiary, Seattle Electric Company, owned the city’s 22 streetcar lines.
 These were consolidated into the Puget Sound Traction, Light & Power Company, which succeeded the Seattle Electric Company.
 This company built an interurban line from Seattle to Tacoma, which it called the Puget Sound Electric Railway, commencing service on September 25, 1902.
 In 1912, Stone & Webster created another subsidiary, Pacific Northwest Traction Company.
 In 1926 this company created a bus subsidiary called the North Coast Transportation Company.
 In 1927 North Coast Transportation Company introduced motor buses to shuttle passengers between terminals, and integrated bus and rail service known as the North Coast Lines.
 In turn, sometime in the 1930s the North Coast Lines set up a subsidiary named THE $4.00 LINE PORTLAND – SEATTLE.
-In 1932 the company served Vancouver, British Columbia, Canada; Seattle, Tacoma, Bellingham, Everett, Olympia, Aberdeen, Centralia, Chehalis, Kelso, Longview and Vancouver, Washington, from whence it ran into Portland, Oregon.
+In 1932 North Coast Lines served Vancouver, British Columbia, Canada; Seattle, Tacoma, Bellingham, Everett, Olympia, Aberdeen, Centralia, Chehalis, Kelso, Longview and Vancouver, Washington, from whence it ran into Portland, Oregon.
 The company was known for buying the unique Kenworth “double-decker” highway coaches for their operations.
 In 1946, federal regulators ordered Puget Sound Traction, Light & Power to divest North Coast Lines, ending the company’s involvement in interurban transportation.
 The company was sold to The Greyhound Corporation in October 1948 for over $2 million.
-This included the company’s large bus terminal in downtown Seattle.
-Following the sale the company’s name was changed to North Coast Greyhound Lines, but in 1950 was consolidated into Northwest Greyhound Lines, Inc. The cloisonne badge measures 2″ in diameter.
+The sale included the company’s large bus terminal in downtown Seattle, which thereafter became the Greyhound Bus Terminal.
+Following the sale the company’s name was changed to North Coast Greyhound Lines, but in 1950 that company was consolidated into Northwest Greyhound Lines, Inc. The cloisonne badge is made of brass with a single threaded post, and measures 2″ in diameter.
 It is considered a rarity among badge collectors.

 North East Transportation Co., ran in 1927 in Waterbury, Conn.